newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-1.md

 ## Task 1: Add a receiver to collect host CPU metrics

-Receviers allow the collector to receive data.
-There are numerous receivers available for many different technologies.
+Receivers allow the collector to receive data.
+There are numerous receivers available for many different sources.
 For this example we want to gather CPU metrics.
 The "hostmetrics" receiver can provide this data.
 Read more about the [hostmetrics receiver here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/README.md).

-To add the hostmetrics recever to your collector do the follow:
+To add the hostmetrics receiver to your collector do the following:

 1. Review the documentation for [hostmetrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/README.md)
 2. Add a `hostmetric` block to the `receivers` section of [customconfig.yml](customconfig.yml)
-3. Set the colleciton_interval to 60 seconds and add a `system.cpu.time` scraper as below:
+3. Set the collection interval to 30 seconds and add a `system.cpu.time` scraper as below:

 ```
 receivers:
   hostmetrics:
-    collection_interval: 60s
+    collection_interval: 30s
     scrapers:
       cpu:
         metrics: